electric-cloud-community/EC-DBI/README.md

 For all parameter descriptions below, required parameters are shown in
 <span class=".required">bold italics</span>.

+## Plugin configurations

-Plugin configurations are sets of parameters that apply across some or all of the plugin’s procedures.
-They reduce repetition of common values, create predefined sets of parameters for end users, and securely store credentials where needed.
-Each configuration is given a unique name that is entered in designated parameters on procedures that use them.
+Plugin configurations are sets of parameters that can be applied across some, or all, of the plugin procedures.
+They can reduce the repetition of common values, create predefined parameter sets, and securely store credentials.
+Each configuration is given a unique name that is entered in the designated parameter for the plugin procedures that use them.

+### Creating plugin configurations

+To create plugin configurations in CloudBees CD/RO, complete the following steps:

+1. Navigate to DevOps Essentials &gt; Plugin Management &gt; Plugin configurations.

+2. Select *Add plugin configuration* to create a new configuration.

+3. In the *New Configuration* window, specify a *Name* for the configuration.

+4. Select the *Project* that the configuration belongs to.

+5. Optionally, add a *Description* for the configuration.

+6. Select the appropriate *Plugin* for the configuration.

+7. Configure the parameters per the descriptions below.

+You may need to create additional configurations later.

 # Plugin configuration parameters